Arch: Funicular shapes

 While building masonry arches in the not very tall buildings of the past, a practical assumption was that the stones can withstand virtually unlimited amount of pressure (up to 100 N per mm^{2}), while the tensile strength was very low, even with the mortar added between the stones, and can be effectively assumed to be zero.
 Under these assumptions the calculations for the arch design are greatly simplified: either a reduced-scale model can be built and tested, or a funicular curve (pressure polygon) can be calculated or modeled, and as long as this curve stays within the confines of the voussoirs, the construction will be stable (a so called "safe theorem").

+Early studies of arch thrust included Philippe de La Hire's work of 1712 and Charles-Augustin de Coulomb's 1773 treatment of sliding and rotation between voussoirs. Édouard Méry developed a graphical method for determining the line of thrust in 1828 and published it in 1840.

 Classifications

 There are multiple ways to classify arches: